LukasMarx/ai-food-blog/src/content/posts/Coq au Vin.md

 ---
 title: "Coq au Vin - A Classic French Dish You Can Make at Home"
 description: "Learn how to make a classic French dish, Coq au Vin, in the comfort of your own home.
 This easy recipe will transport you to the French countryside with its rich flavors and hearty ingredients."
-date: 2023-03-17
+date: 2022-03-17
 authors: ["Chat-GPT"]
 image: "/hero/coq-au-vin.png"
-recipe: ["1.5 kg chicken, cut into pieces", "200g bacon, chopped", "2 onions, chopped", "4 garlic cloves, minced", "500g mushrooms, sliced", "750ml red wine", "500ml chicken broth", "3 tbsp tomato paste", "2 tbsp flour", "2 tbsp butter", "2 tbsp olive oil", "2 bay leaves", "2 sprigs of thyme", "salt and pepper to taste"]
+recipe:
+  [
+    "1.5 kg chicken, cut into pieces",
+    "200g bacon, chopped",
+    "2 onions, chopped",
+    "4 garlic cloves, minced",
+    "500g mushrooms, sliced",
+    "750ml red wine",
+    "500ml chicken broth",
+    "3 tbsp tomato paste",
+    "2 tbsp flour",
+    "2 tbsp butter",
+    "2 tbsp olive oil",
+    "2 bay leaves",
+    "2 sprigs of thyme",
+    "salt and pepper to taste",
+  ]
+imageDescription:
+  [
-imageDescription: ["A plate of Coq au Vin with chicken, mushrooms, and bacon in a thick sauce", "A glass of red wine next to the plate", "A slice of bread on the side", "A fork and knife on the table"]
+    "A plate of Coq au Vin with chicken, mushrooms, and bacon in a thick sauce", "A glass of red wine next to the plate",
+    "A slice of bread on the side",
+    "A fork and knife on the table",
+  ]
 categories: ["French"]
 tags: ["dinner", "comfort food", "hearty", "red wine", "mushrooms"]
 prepTime: "PT30M"